goodevilgenius/dropbox-shell/README.md

 or `dropbox_shell.sh {path}`

 All files in the commands folder will be executed.
 Output will be written to a log file in output, and the file will be moved to the old folder.
-Additionally, printable files in toprint will be printed, and moved to the printed folder.

 Certain special files (Java .jar, etc.) may be placed in the folder, and they will be executed by their respective interpreters/virtual machines.